-An LED light strip is a long circuit board with surface-mounted light-emitting diodes (SMD LEDs) that give a warm glow to any room.
+An LED light strip is a long circuit board with surface-mount device light-emitting diodes (SMD LEDs) that provide a glow to any room.
 The strips are also known as LED tape or ribbon lights and usually have an adhesive backing for easy installation.

-- BEST OVERALL: Govee 32.8ft Smart LED Strip Lights
+- BEST OVERALL: Govee Smart LED Strip Lights

-- BACKLIGHTING PICK: PANGTON VILLA LED Strip Lights
+- TV BACKLIGHTING PICK: PANGTON VILLA Led Strip Lights

-- MOTION-ACTIVATED PICK: Cotanic 70 LED Closet Light
+- MOTION-ACTIVATED PICK: Cotanic LED Closest Light, Motion Sensor Lights

 What to Look for When Buying LED Light Strips

-Before purchasing an LED light strip, keep these factors in mind to ensure your choice meets or exceeds your expectations for the intended application.
+There are many features to consider when shopping for an LED light strip, from color and size to intended use and brightness.
+Before purchasing an LED light strip, consider keeping the following factors in mind to ensure your choice meets or exceeds your expectations for the intended application.

 Location of Use

-Other location considerations are water-resistance for patio use, dimmer compatibility for bedroom LED light strips, or motion-sensing LED tape for the hall, bathroom, or stairway.
-Even a more generic installation location like a wall or ceiling warrants some consideration before purchasing so you don’t end up with a specialty product that isn’t meant for where you intend to place it.
+Other location considerations are water resistance for patios, dimmer compatibility for bedrooms, or motion sensing for a hall, bathroom, or stairway.
+Even a more generic installation location like a wall or ceiling warrants some consideration before you make your purchase so you don’t end up with a specialty product that isn’t meant for where you intend to place it.

-Light strips come in a variety of lengths, from one foot to 32 feet on average, depending on their brightness and purpose.
-LED light strips intended for television backlighting or use on stairs tend to be shorter for easier installation.
+Light strips are available in a variety of lengths, typically from 1 to 32 feet.
+The brightness and intended purpose usually correlate to their length.
+For example, LED light strips intended for television backlighting or use on stairs tend to be shorter for easier installation.

-Low brightness LED light strips can be up to 32 feet in length, with 300 LED lights.
-High brightness LED light strips will have the same number of LED modules, but will only measure up to 16 feet in length.
-However, most flexible light strips can be cut using scissors to shorten if necessary.
-Or, if you need longer LED tape, you can connect pieces to customize your desired length.
+Low-brightness LED light strips can be up to 32 feet long with about 300 LED lights.
+High- brightness LED light strips may have the same number of LED modules, but they’ll usually only be about 16 feet long.
+However, most flexible light strips can be cut using scissors to accommodate small areas.
+If longer LED tape is needed, pieces can often be connected to customize to the desired length.

-Most light strips feature a flexible circuit board to bend around corners or run over curved surfaces.
-Some LED light strips are so flexible you can bend them up to 90 degrees without damaging the circuit board.
+Most light strips feature a flexible circuit board that can bend around corners or run over curved surfaces.
+Some LED light strips are so flexible that they can be bent up to 90 degrees without damaging the circuit board.

 However, as the power of an LED light strip increases, the flexibility decreases, with some light strips being completely rigid in design.
-These inflexible products tend to be much shorter, sometimes only one foot in length, and significantly brighter than the average light strip.
+These inflexible products tend to be much shorter, sometimes only 1 foot long, and significantly brighter than the average light strip.
 They can also feature motion-sensing technology, making them ideal for lighting stairs.

-The brightness of an LED light strip is measured in lumens per meter or LM and is dictated by the density of the LED lights within one meter.
+The brightness of an LED light strip is measured in lumens per meter or LM and is dictated by the density of the LED lights within 1 meter.

-Brightness can be challenging to figure out on your own, and some manufacturers don’t include this information.
-By taking note of the LED density, you can find the average brightness of the light strip.
-Average light strips come in two densities: Standard density (SD) of 30 LEDs per meter (9.1 LEDs/foot) or high density (HD) of 60 LEDs per meter (18.3 LEDs/foot).
+Brightness can be challenging to figure out, and some manufacturers don’t include this information.
+By taking note of the LED density, the average brightness of the light strip can be found.
+Average light strips come in two densities: standard density (SD) of 30 LEDs per meter (9.1 LEDs/foot) or high density (HD) of 60 LEDs per meter (18.3 LEDs/foot).